Honors Program in Chemistry

 Honors Chemistry Courses

 The honors sections of some chemistry courses are offered on a regular basis.
-Students who are not enrolled in the Schreyer Honors College may take these courses.
+Students who are not enrolled in the Schreyer Honors College may take these courses but will be required to submit a Prerequisite Override request and it will go to the instructor of that course for approval.
+Instructions regarding requesting prerequisite overrides are available on the LionPATH Support site.
 Chemistry majors who have strong qualifications and are willing to accept the challenges involved are encouraged to enroll in these honors sections.

 Honors lecture classes are smaller than regular classes, which allows for greater interaction with the instructor.